On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 up the dishes and settled down with my journal and pen.

-Not five minutes later, a stocky short-haired dishwater blond woman crossed across my
+Not five minutes later, a stocky short-haired dishwater blond woman strode across my

 campground toward the ferocious melee.
 Curious, I walked over to the mysterious white box.